divio/divio-cloud-docs/reference/addons-key.rst

 ``ADDON_URLS_LAST`` and ``ADDON_URLS_I18N_LAST``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These are not lists, and only one of each can be set in any project - it's not possible for two applications both to specify an ``ADDON_URLS_I18N_LAST`` for example.
+These are not lists, and only one of each can be set in any application - it's not possible for two applications both to specify an ``ADDON_URLS_I18N_LAST`` for example.

 django CMS sets ``settings['ADDON_URLS_I18N_LAST'] = 'cms.urls'`` - so in
-a project using django CMS, no other application can use ``ADDON_URLS_I18N_LAST``.
+an application using django CMS, no other application can use ``ADDON_URLS_I18N_LAST``.